multiversx/mx-docs/docs/validators/elrond-go-scripts/config-scripts.md

 title: Scripts & User config
 ---

-Elrond provides scripts designed to streamline the process of installing an Elrond node.
+MultiversX (previously Elrond) provides scripts designed to streamline the process of installing an MultiversX (previously Elrond) node.
 This validator script is a general script for accessing the Mainnet, Devnet and Testnet networks.

 To get started, you will begin by getting a copy of the latest version of the scripts from Github and configure it to match your local setup.

-## **Download the Elrond Scripts**
+## **Download the MultiversX (previously Elrond) Scripts**

 ```bash
 cd ~